CTVA

 --Ed Ames - "Who Will Answer?"

---West Point Glee Club - "America the Beautiful" (poem)
+--West Point Glee Club - "America the Beautiful."

---New Doodletown Pipers - "What The World Needs Now Is Love" & "For What It's
+--The New Doodletown Pipers - "What The World Needs Now Is Love" & "For What It's Worth."

 --McNiff Irish Dancers (dancers perform traditional Irish Step Dance)